 The Bird Observatory is located on the Island for one primary reason, the island’s importance for birds.
 In the spring and summer the island is one of the largest breeding seabird colonies in Scotland and is particularly important for Puffins with over 40,000 occupied burrows.
 Other breeding seabirds are typical of the area but all are found in important numbers including Shag, Eider, Guillemot, Kittiwake, Razorbill, Arctic, Common and Sandwich Tern, Herring, Lesser and Great Black-backed Gulls.

-A downloadable checklist of all the birds seen on the island (to the end of 2011) is available here
+A downloadable checklist of all the birds seen on the island (to the end of 2018) is available here:

-The Bain Trap (above) a heligoland trap used for catching migrant birds for ringing (Pic: AW Lauder)
+The original Bain Trap: a heligoland trap used for catching migrant birds for ringing (Pic: AW Lauder)

 Rabbits are abundant all over the island, very tame and their burrows are often occupied by Puffins.
 Their populations fluctuate markedly with disease.

 The area around the Isle of May can hold large numbers of cetaceans at certain times in particular Minke Whales can be seen ferquently in late summer and autumn both from the island and on the crossing.
-Up to 20 Minke whales have been seen off the island in a single day in some cases close inshore.
+Up to 20 Minke whales have been seen off the island in a single day, in some cases close in.

 Butterflies & Moths

 Just like migrant birds passing through the island migrant butterflies like the Painted Lady, Peacock and Red Admiral can be present in large numbers during migration, late summer and early autumn movements can number thousands on some days.
 Along with them moths such as Silver Y can also occur in large numbers.

 Painted Lady – a migrant butrterfly sometimes seen in their hundreds moving across the island (pic: JMA Osborne)